PoCInnovation/Workshops/software/18.Kafka-Sarama/README.md

 > But what is Kakfa anyway ?
 Why do I need it for this use case ?

-Kafka is a message broker, meaning that someone is responsible for sending message to Kafka - the **producer** - and someone else will receive these messages - the **consumer**.
+Kafka is a message broker, meaning that someone is responsible for sending messages to Kafka - the **producer** - and someone else will receive these messages - the **consumer**.
 Other message brokers exists, like RabbitMQ, but Kafka is much more resilient, because it is designed to support stream interruptions.